 Meet our Therapists

-Caroline Clement's, Ph.D. approach is supportive, direct, and action oriented.
+Dr. Caroline Clement's, Ph.D. approach is supportive, direct, and action oriented.
 She is an experienced and skilled Psychologist who has over 20 years of experience counseling, teaching, researching, and mentoring young psychologists.
 She currently has a specialized private practice and is a full time decorated professor at the University of North Carolina Wilmington.
-She is known as our resident aspiring novelist.
-When she's not being a super psychologist you can catch her tucked away with a great novel and spending time with her family and son.

 "Entering therapy while undergoing fertility issues can be a helpful way to work through grief, anxiety, worry, and other emotions that may be experienced as a result of fertility issues. " -Dr. Caroline Clements

 Carrie has training, personal experiences, as well as professional experience that make her highly sought after for counseling individuals diagnosed with cancer as well as those diagnosed with other chronic illnesses.
 Her approach includes overall support and advocate of her patients as well as, stress and coping skills, communication skills (treatment decision-making, communication with providers), and behavioral sleep and pain management skills.
 She also often assists in communication between the cancer patient, his/her family, and the patient’s cancer care health team.

 She also enjoys working with has had success treating conversion disorders.
 A condition in which a person has blindness, paralysis, or other nervous system (neurologic) symptoms that cannot be explained by medical evaluation.